-Old-age pension: The pension is equal to 26% of the insured's average monthly earnings in the last 8 years, plus 2% for each 12-month period of coverage exceeding 120 months up to a maximum of 80% (30% of the insured's average quarterly earnings, plus 2% for each year of coverage exceeding 60 quarters, for voluntarily insured persons).
+Old-age pension: The pension is equal to 26% of the insured's average monthly earnings in the last 8 years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months up to 80%; 30% of the insured's average quarterly earnings plus 2% for each year of coverage exceeding 60 quarters for the voluntarily insured.

 The minimum earnings for benefit calculation purposes are equal to twice the legal minimum wage.
-The legal monthly minimum wage is 28,460 CFA francs.